ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 ...
 // Generate sc-node and get sc-address in sc-memory of it.
 ScAddr const & nodeAddr = context.GenerateNode(ScType::ConstNode);
-// Specified sc-type must be one of ScType::Node... type.
+// Specified sc-type must be one of ScType::...Node... type.
 ```

 ### **GenerateLink**